HongshengHu/membership-inference-machine-learning-literature/README.md

 }
 ````

-If you feel this repository is helpful, please cite the survey above.
+If you feel this repository is helpful, please help to cite the survey above.

 ## How to Search?
 Search keywords like conference name (e.g., ```CCS```), adversarial knowledge (e.g., ```Black-box```), or target model (e.g., ```Classification Model```) over the webpage to quickly locate related papers.